D.A.R.Y.L.: Production

 Principal photography began on January 2, 1985.
 The film was shot at Pinewood Studios (near London); Orlando, Florida; and Dillsboro, North Carolina.

 Almost all of the fictional town of Barkenton was filmed in Orlando and the surrounding area, with one exception that was filmed in Dillsboro.
 Daryl's house was filmed at 716 Euclid Avenue in Orlando.
 Turtle's house was filmed at 717 Euclid Avenue in Orlando.
 Barkenton's city hall was filmed at 50 Front Street in Dillsboro.
 The hospital scenes were filmed at Orlando VA Medical Center.
 Blue Lake was filmed at Lake Copeland in Orlando.
 The baseball game at Barkenton Park was filmed at Delaney Park in Orlando.
 Barkenton School was filmed at Kaley School in Orlando.
 The group home scene was filmed at Great Oaks Village, boy's dorm east side.

 The other locations in the movie were also filmed in Orlando.
 The exterior of the TASCOM facility was filmed at the Siemens Energy Inc. building in Orlando; The interiors were filmed at Pinewood Studios.
-Daryl's escape onto the freeway was filmed on FL-408 and US-17 in Orlando.
+Daryl's escape onto the freeway was filmed on SR 408 (East–West Expressway) and US 17 in Orlando.
 The airport scenes were filmed at Kissimmee Gateway Airport in Kissimmee.
+EPCOT Computer Central was used for the government laboratory scene.